 Once through the Noon Gate, the first building you’ll enter is the beautifully named Palace of Supreme Harmony.
 There are some images and models here to show what the Imperial City complex would have looked like when it was first completed in 1833.

 The remaining area has several buildings in differing states of repair with some being restored at the time of our visit.

-However anyone expecting to see the actual Forbidden Purple City will be sorely disappointed as this was flattened by heavy fighting and bombing during the Tet Offensive of January 1968.
+However anyone expecting to see the actual Forbidden Purple City in Hue will be sorely disappointed as this was flattened by heavy fighting and bombing during the Tet Offensive of January 1968.

 The ‘battle of Hue’ as it later became known was declared a victory for the American forces but most of the city was destroyed in the fighting.
 This is said to be the beginning of the end for public and political support for the war in the US.

-Is it worth visiting the Forbidden Purple City?
+Is it Worth Visiting the Forbidden Purple City in Hue?

-To sum it up the Imperial City isn’t as instantly stunning as some of the Imperial Tombs outside the city.
-This is mainly due to the lack of surviving structures but it’s still a very interesting place to visit and a ‘must see’ if you are in Hue anyway.
+To sum it up the Imperial City isn’t as instantly stunning as some of the Imperial Tombs around Hue.
+This is mainly due to the lack of surviving structures but it’s still a very interesting place to visit and a ‘must-see’ if you are in Hue anyway.

 Other plus points are the freedom to wander anywhere around the site and the lack of visitors.
 It’s a fairly large area so easy to escape any crowds that might appear but we found it to be nice and peaceful overall.

-Before you visit we’d suggest watching this 10 minute digital reconstruction video of the the Imperial City to give you a great overview the area in its full glory.
+Before you visit we’d suggest watching this 10 minute digital reconstruction video of the Imperial City to give you a great overview of the area in its full glory.

 Visiting hours: 8am to 5pm daily except for official events and celebrations.